-Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and March 31, 2020
+Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and September 30, 2020

 Amortization of intangible assets with definite lives is calculated using the straight-line method, which is reflective of the benefit pattern in which the estimated economic benefit is expected to be received over the estimated useful life of the intangible asset.
 Intangible assets subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the intangible asset may not be recoverable.
 If the sum of the expected undiscounted future cash flows related to the asset is less than the carrying amount of the asset, an impairment loss is recognized based on the fair value of the asset.
+As of March 31, 2020, the Company's goodwill was fully impaired.
 See Note 4-Clearwater Facility Idling and Note 5-Goodwill and Intangibles.

-(n) Treasury Share Retirement
+(n) Treasury Share

+Retirement

 The Company periodically retires treasury shares acquired through share repurchases and returns those shares to the status of authorized but unissued.
-When treasury shares are retired, the Company's policy is to allocate the excess of the repurchase price over the par value of shares acquired first, to additional paid-in capital, and then to accumulated earnings.
+When treasury shares are retired, the Company's policy is to allocate the excess of the repurchase price over the par value of shares acquired first, to additional paid-in capital, and then, to accumulated earnings.
 The portion allocable to additional paid-in capital is determined by applying a percentage, determined by dividing the number of shares to be retired by the number of shares outstanding, to the balance of additional paid-in capital as of retirement.